aio-libs/aiohttp/docs/client_reference.rst

          .. versionadded:: 2.3

-      :param trace_context: Object used to give as a param for the all signals triggered by the ongoing request.
-Default uses the object returned by the :class:`TraceConfig.trace_context()` method.
+      :param trace_request_ctx: Object used to give as a kw param for the all signals triggered by the ongoing request and for all :class:`TraceConfig` configured.
+Default passes a None value.

          .. versionadded:: 3.0